lintool/warcbase/README.md

 The Hadoop ecosystem is evolving rapidly, so there may be incompatibilities with other versions.

-Detailed documentation is available in [this repository's wiki](https://github.com/lintool/warcbase/wiki).
+Detailed documentation is available [here](http://lintool.github.io/warcbase-docs/).

 Supporting files can be found in the [warcbase-resources repository](https://github.com/lintool/warcbase-resources).